miketynes/actimerger/README.md

 A tool for merging subject-level sleep actigraphy output from Action W-2 (AW).

-It is currently only set up to select and merge data that we need in our lab, but soon users will be able to select desired data by means through config file.
+It is currently only set up to select and merge data that we need in our lab.
+I hope to set it up so that users will be able to select desired variables using a config file.

 ## Use case
 The need for this program arose when my PI wanted to save only a subset of variables from a subset of intervals for each subject